pupilfirst/wd201-scripts/user-authentication/why-cookies/README.md

 Ideally, there are two ways to log out a user from a session.
 One is by removing the cookies which are already stored from the browser session itself.
 Two is to send a request to the server to remove the session cookie, which is available.
 This means that any new request using the current session cookie will be invalidated, and the user will be logged out of the current session.

 The general drawback of the cookie is that if you share the specific cookie, which is basically an access cookie, with a third party, they can use this to steal data related to you from your application.

-> Action: Open the application and copy the created cookie.
-Open the application in a new browser, add the cookie and refresh the page to showcase how the person is logged in.

 `Express` and `passport` have built-in mechanisms wherein we can set a particular expiry time for a cookie.
 This makes sure that if you are not in session, or you are not accessing the data for an extended period of time, it can invalidate the cookie automatically.